FarInHeight/Computational-Intelligence/README.md

 # Computational-Intelligence
-All material in this repository is made public to be evaluated by other colleagues, for peer-review, to contain homeworks, final project, and to take the final exam of the Computational Intelligence @PoliTo course.
+All material in this repository is made public to be evaluated by other colleagues, for peer-review, to contain homeworks and to take the final exam of the Computational Intelligence @PoliTo course.

 ## Labs
 - Lab 01 (in the `set-covering` directory): Implement $A^*$ for the Set Covering Problem.
 The solution can be found in the _Lab 01_ section of the Notebook.